-Your Alnylam Patient Education Liaison (PEL) can provide some information that may help.
+An Alnylam Patient Education Liaison (PEL) can provide educational information.
 Connect with a PEL through www.GIVLAARIpel.com.

 PELs can provide information about acute hepatic porphyria (AHP) and GIVLAARI, but you should always discuss your health concerns and treatment choices with your doctor.
 Use the pages inside to get your thoughts started, and contact your doctor directly if you have anything urgent to report.